PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/getversionhistory.md

 <br/><br/>

-# Get version history for a single file
+# Get version history for a single SharePoint file

 Get the version history for a single SharePoint file programmatically, using PnP.
 You need the file path.
 The cmdlets export the version history to a csv file.